 Changing Sort Orientation

 When you normally sort data in Excel, by default, you can sort using columns.
-But from the sort options, you can change the sort orientation to the left to right instead of top to bottom.
+But from the sort options, you can change the sort orientation to left to right instead of top to bottom.

 In the same way, you have an argument in the sort method to change the orientation (link).